Katrina Jackson

-Katrina Renee Jackson (born July 1977) is a lawyer from Monroe, Louisiana, who is a Democratic member of the Louisiana State Senate for the 34th district, serving since 2020.
+Katrina Renee Jackson-Andrews (born July 1977) is an American attorney and politician from Monroe, Louisiana, who is a Democratic member of the Louisiana State Senate for the 34th district, serving since 2020.
 From 2012 until 2020, Jackson served in the Louisiana House of Representatives for the 16th district, which includes Morehouse and Ouachita parishes.

 Education

 Jackson earned a bachelor's degree from the University of Louisiana at Monroe and a Juris Doctor from the Southern University Law Center in Baton Rouge.

-Career
+Louisiana House of Representatives (2012–2020)

-Jackson was elected to the state House in 2011.
-She serves on the Agriculture, Forestry, Aquaculture, and Rural Development Committee, the Commerce Committee, the Health and Welfare Committee, the Appropriations Committee, the Committee on Joint Budget, and the House Executive Committee.
-Jackson is a member of the Louisiana Legislative Women's Caucus and the Louisiana Rural Caucus, and is the head of the Louisiana Legislative Black Caucus.
+Jackson was elected to House District 16 in 2011 and served from 2012 to 2020.
+During her House tenure she served on Agriculture, Forestry, Aquaculture and Rural Development; Commerce; Health and Welfare; Appropriations (ad hoc); Joint Legislative Committee on the Budget (ad hoc); and House and Governmental Affairs (interim).
+She also served two terms as chair of the Louisiana Legislative Black Caucus and was active in the Women’s and Rural caucuses.

+Louisiana State Senate (2020–present)

+Jackson has represented Senate District 34 since January 13, 2020; she was elected unopposed to succeed term-limited Democratic lawmaker Francis C. Thompson in the October 12, 2019 nonpartisan blanket primary.
+She won re-election outright in the October 14, 2023 primary.
+District 34 includes parts of Concordia, East Carroll, Madison, Morehouse, Ouachita, Richland and Tensas parishes.

+For the 2024–2028 term, she serves as chair of the Senate Select Committee on Women and Children and vice chair of the Senate Health and Welfare Committee; she is also a member of Agriculture, Forestry, Aquaculture and Rural Development; Education; Finance; and the Joint Legislative Committee on the Budget.

+Abortion legislation and activism

 In 2014, Jackson, who unlike most national Democrats opposes abortion, authored House Bill 388, which would require abortion providers to have admitting privileges with a hospital near their clinics.
 The law was approved in the House with only five dissenters.
 If passed, it would reportedly have resulted in three of the state's five abortion clinics closing immediately.
-The bill was argued to be unconstitutional under the precedent set by the decision in Whole Woman's Health v.
+The bill was argued to be unconstitutional under the precedent set by Whole Woman's Health v.
 Hellerstedt, and was struck down as such by the Supreme Court of the United States in June Medical Services, LLC v.
 Russo in June 2020.

+In 2022, Jackson authored SB 342 (Act 545), which amended Louisiana’s trigger laws by increasing criminal penalties for abortion providers to one–ten years’ imprisonment and fines of $10,000–$100,000, and by defining pregnancy as beginning at implantation.
+The statute includes exceptions for ectopic and medically futile pregnancies but not for rape or incest.

 On January 22, 2016, Jackson was a guest speaker at the March for Life in Washington, D.C.

-In the nonpartisan blanket primary on October 12, 2019, Jackson was elected unopposed to succeed term-limited Democratic lawmaker Francis C. Thompson for District 34 in the Louisiana State Senate.
-Thompson is instead seeking to return to the state House in which he served for thirty-three years prior to 2008 and replace the term-limited Republican representative Charles "Bubba" Chaney of Richland Parish.